Home > Blogs > Oncology > Increasing Incidence of Cancer Calls for Greater Awareness

 cancer care

-Not just the numbers have increased, the age of incidence of cancer is also markedly low today, causing a sense of alarm among doctors and experts
+Not only have the numbers increased, but the age of incidence of cancer is also markedly low today, causing a sense of alarm among doctors and experts.

-Increasing urbanization, lifestyle changes, high levels of industrial and environmental pollution and the inadvertent entry of chemicals in the human food chain are factors that are spurring an alarming rise in cancer incidence in India.
+Increasing urbanisation, lifestyle changes, high levels of industrial and environmental pollution and the accidental entry of chemicals into the human food chain are factors that are spurring an alarming rise in cancer incidence in India.

 While there is no comprehensive data to suggest the increase in cancer incidence in Pune, clinical evidence estimates a rise of 3 to 4 per cent every year in the number of cases diagnosed over the past decade.

-There is no doubt that cancer incidence has increased and cancer is becoming commoner than it was thought to be a few decades ago.
+There is no doubt that cancer incidence has increased, and cancer is becoming more common than it was thought to be a few decades ago.
 Another trend observed is the falling average age of incidence.

-In India average age at diagnosis is approximately 5 to 10 years lower as compared to Western countries.
-Also, many of these malignancies are biologically more aggressive as compared to Western patients and hence outcomes are a little less favorable.
+The average age at diagnosis in India is approximately 5 to 10 years lower than in Western countries.
+Also, many of these malignancies are biologically more aggressive as compared to Western patients and hence, outcomes are a little less favourable.

-While the most common cancers in men are head and neck cancers, in females cervical and breast cancers are in the majority.
-With rapid urbanization and changes in lifestyles, breast cancer is rapidly becoming more rampant as compared to cervical cancer, especially in urban areas where women are delaying marriages and pregnancies.
+While the most common cancers in men are head and neck cancers, in females, cervical and breast cancers are in the majority.
+With rapid urbanisation and changes in lifestyles, breast cancer is rapidly becoming more rampant as compared to cervical cancer, especially in urban areas where women are delaying marriages and pregnancies.

 Many contributing factors contribute to the increased incidence of cancer.
-Traditionally incidence of cancer was high in the Western world.
-However, today developing countries like India are also experiencing a spike in numbers of the disease.
-Change in dietary habits from traditional to western, increasing intake of processed/ preserved/packaged foods, and decreasing consumption of raw vegetables are fruits are factors that are being recognized as probable risk factors.
+Traditionally, the incidence of cancer was high in the Western world.
+However, today, developing countries like India are also experiencing a spike in disease numbers.
+Changes in dietary habits from traditional to Western, increasing intake of processed/ preserved/packaged foods, and decreasing consumption of raw vegetables and fruits are factors that are being recognised as probable risk factors.

-Another hazardous factor is dangerous industrial and environmental toxicants that are rampant in our air and water bodies and find their way into our fruits and vegetables.
-Excessive use of pesticides also pollutes fruits and vegetables, as does the use of chemicals that is used for artificial ripening of the fruits and vegetables.
+Another hazardous factor is the rampant use of industrial and environmental toxicants in our air and water bodies, which find their way into our fruits and vegetables.
+Excessive use of pesticides and chemicals used for artificial ripening also pollutes fruits and vegetables.

-The causes of rising cancer incidence include lifestyle changes, industrialization and urbanization and increased smoking, tobacco and alcohol addictions among both sexes.
-Early age of menarche, late menopause, late childbearing, less or no breastfeeding are factors that increase women’s risk of suffering from breast cancer.
+The causes of rising cancer incidence include lifestyle changes, industrialisation and urbanisation and increased smoking, tobacco and alcohol addictions among both sexes.
+Early age of menarche, late menopause, late childbearing, and less or no breastfeeding are factors that increase women’s risk of suffering from breast cancer.

 Lack of awareness is one of the leading challenges faced by India in fighting cancer.
-A majority of diagnoses in India happen in advanced stages (stages 3 or 4) unlike the West where regular screenings have ensured that most cases are diagnosed in early stages and treated.
+Most diagnoses in India happen in advanced stages (stages 3 or 4), unlike the West, where regular screenings have ensured that most cases are diagnosed in early stages and treated.

 A delay in diagnosis often means that a treatable disease becomes untreatable.
-Many people, especially in rural areas, tend to see local medical practitioners who might lack sufficient knowledge of the disease or fall for people selling ayurvedic medicines, due to lack of education and awareness.
+Due to a lack of education and awareness, many people, especially in rural areas, tend to see local medical practitioners who might lack sufficient knowledge of the disease or fall for people selling Ayurvedic medicines.

-While the 5 most common cancers among men in 2012 were lung, prostate, colorectum, stomach, and liver cancer; among women, the 5 most common sites diagnosed were breast, colorectum, lung, cervix, and stomach cancer.
+While the five most common cancers among men in 2012 were lung, prostate, colorectum, stomach, and liver cancer, among women, the five most common sites diagnosed were breast, colorectum, lung, cervix, and stomach cancer.

-What is scary is the estimate that cases are expected to rise by about 70% over the next 2 decades, something that calls for urgent attention on prevention and lifestyle modification.
+What is scary is the estimate that cases are expected to rise by about 70% over the next two decades, calling for urgent attention to prevention and lifestyle modification.

-WHO believes that around one-third of cancer deaths are due to the 5 leading behavioural and dietary risks which are High body mass index; Low fruit and vegetable intake; Lack of physical activity; Tobacco consumption; Alcohol intake
+WHO believes that around one-third of cancer deaths are due to the five leading behavioural and dietary risks, which are High body mass index, Low fruit and vegetable intake, Lack of physical activity, Tobacco consumption, Alcohol intake

-A sedentary lifestyle that includes lack of exercise, eating junk foods, inadvertent use of chemicals in foods can increase the risk of cancer.
-Therefore, adopting such as regular exercise, eating food on time, intake of nutritional food, quitting habits like smoking and alcohol can help in preventing cancer.
+A sedentary lifestyle that includes a lack of exercise, eating junk foods, and careless use of chemicals in foods can increase the risk of cancer.
+Therefore, adopting such as regular exercise, eating food on time, intake of nutritional food, and quitting habits like smoking and alcohol can help in preventing cancer.

 • Healthy and balanced diet; reducing intake of packaged foods that contain added preservatives